wilbertrodriguez/secure-banking-api/README.md

 ## Setup Instructions

-Follow these steps to set up the project locally.

-1. Clone the repository
+1. Clone the repository:
    `git clone https://github.com/yourusername/secure-banking-api.git`

+2. Navigate to the project directory:
+   `cd secure-banking-api`

-2. Create a Virtual Environment
+3. Create and activate a virtual environment:
+   - For Windows:
      `python -m venv venv`

-3. Activate the Virtual Environment
-   For Windows:
      `venv\Scripts\activate`
-   For macOS/Linux:
+   - For macOS/Linux:
+     `python3 -m venv venv`
      `source venv/bin/activate`

-4. Install Dependencies
+4. Install dependencies:
    `pip install -r requirements.txt`

-5. Apply Migrations
+5. Apply migrations to set up the database:
    `python manage.py migrate`

-6. Create a Superuser
+6. Create a superuser for accessing the Django admin interface:
    `python manage.py createsuperuser`

-## Running the Project Locally

-To run the development server locally, use the following command:
+7. Run the development server:
    `python manage.py runserver`

-Visit `http://127.0.0.1:8000` in your browser to interact with the API.
+Once the server is running, navigate to `http://127.0.0.1:8000` in a web browser to interact with the API.

 ## Completed Phases

-### Phase 1: Project Setup
+### Phase 1: Project Setup and Initial Configuration

-In this phase, we set up the project repository and initialized the basic structure:
+In the initial phase, the foundation for the project was established.
+Key tasks included:

-- Created a GitHub repository for version control.
+- **Repository Setup**: Created a new GitHub repository for version control and collaboration.
-- Set up Django REST Framework and PostgreSQL for database management.
+- **Django Configuration**: Set up Django with REST framework and configured PostgreSQL as the database.
-- Installed necessary dependencies and configured the environment.
+- **Environment Setup**: Installed and configured necessary dependencies, including Django REST Framework, JWT for authentication, and bcrypt for password hashing.
+- **Initial Migrations**: Created the initial database structure and applied migrations to set up the models for users and transactions.

-### Phase 2: User Authentication
+### Phase 2: User Authentication and Multi-Factor Authentication (MFA)

-We implemented basic user authentication with JWT for session management:
+This phase involved the development of secure user authentication, along with multi-factor authentication for enhanced security:

-- **User Registration**: Implemented registration endpoint with hashed passwords using `create_user`.
+- **User Registration**: Implemented secure registration, where users are required to input a unique username, email, and password.
+Passwords are hashed using bcrypt for security.
-- **Login**: Developed a login endpoint to generate JWT tokens upon successful authentication.
+- **Login Endpoint**: Developed a login API endpoint that allows users to authenticate using their credentials.
+Upon successful login, the system issues a JWT for subsequent requests.
-- **Multi-Factor Authentication (MFA)**: Integrated MFA for extra security during login.
+- **Multi-Factor Authentication (MFA)**: Integrated MFA to enhance security, requiring a secondary verification step (such as an SMS or email code) when users log in, especially when logging in from a new device.
+- **Token Management**: Designed a secure JWT-based token system that handles user sessions.
+The tokens are used to authorize users for protected routes and expire after a set period to enhance security.

 ### Phase 3: Role-Based Access Control (RBAC)

-This phase focused on defining user roles and restricting access to certain API endpoints based on those roles:

-- **User Roles**: Defined roles (admin, user).
-- **Access Control**: Implemented middleware or decorators to enforce role-based permissions on specific endpoints.

-## API Documentation

-For testing and exploring the API endpoints, you can use [Postman](https://www.postman.com/) or [Swagger](https://swagger.io/).

-## Security Considerations

-- Ensure **HTTPS** is used in production environments.
-- Use **JWTs** for secure token-based authentication.
-- Protect against **CSRF** attacks by enabling CSRF protection.
+Role-based access control (RBAC) was implemented to ensure that users have access to resources based on their role.
+The system differentiates between regular users and admins:

+- **User Roles**: Two primary roles were defined: `admin` and `user`.
+Admins have access to manage all users and transactions, while regular users can only view and manage their own transactions.
+- **Access Control**: Implemented decorators and middleware to ensure that only authorized users can access certain endpoints.
+Admins can access endpoints for managing users and viewing all transactions, while users can only interact with their own data.

+### Phase 4: Transaction Management

+The core functionality of the API—managing banking transactions—was built in this phase.
+Features include:

+- **Transaction Creation**: Users can initiate transactions by transferring funds from one account to another.
+The transaction details (amount, sender, receiver, etc.) are securely processed and stored.
+- **Transaction History**: Each user can view a history of their transactions, providing them with transparency and control over their financial activities.
+- **Account Balance Verification**: Before initiating a transaction, users can verify their current balance to ensure they have sufficient funds.
+The balance is updated automatically after each successful transaction.
+- **Transaction Limits**: To prevent fraudulent activities, transaction limits were implemented, ensuring that no user can transfer an amount beyond their allowed limit.
+- **Input Validation**: All incoming transaction data undergoes validation to prevent common security threats such as SQL injection, Cross-Site Scripting (XSS), and other malicious inputs.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.